Program Development and Capacity Building

 Economist

 Prior to joining the U.S. DOT Volpe Center, Shelby taught at the University of Colorado Boulder and conducted research on various topics related to urban planning, land use, and policy.
-Her areas of expertise include urban planning theory, rural planning, environmental psychology, site design, creative economy, and community engaged research and pedagogy.
+Her areas of expertise include urban planning theory, rural planning, environmental psychology, site design, creative economy, and community-engaged research and pedagogy.